 - Spina bifida results from an incomplete closure of the neural tube during gestation; it corrupts the spine’s development.

 Pediatric orthopedic surgery subspecialists are specially trained to treat children.
 They work collaboratively with a child’s primary care physician or pediatrician to ensure your child has the best treatment plan, depending on his or her needs.
 McLane Children’s Hospital takes a family-centered care approach to care for each child’s physical and emotional needs.

-Learn about the Bud E. Bear Program to help prepare your child for an upcoming surgery.
+Bud E. Bear Program to help prepare your child for an upcoming surgery.

 How can I get my child in to see a pediatric orthopedist?

 Our specialists accept patients based upon physician referral.
 Physicians may call the Scott & White Physician Referral Network at 800-792-3368 or 254-724-2218 to refer a patient by phone.